iwasz/oledgui/README.md

 * [ ] Implement something more than a dummy examples, and test the API in real life.
   * [ ] How to set the initial value other than assiging a widget to a variable and then using variable's methods?
 * [ ] Try to break the API.
 Is there a way to pass something that the concepts accept, but then it causes an error somewhere deeper?
 For instance combo ID has to be std::copyable is that enough?
+  * [ ] A widget cannot be added directly to a window if not wrapped in a layout.
+You get `error: ‘focusableWidgetCount’ is not a member of ‘og::Window`.
+I think this illogical.
 * [ ] Bug: one can't put a widget (combo in my case) directly into window.
 It has to be wrapped in a hbox/vbox.
 * [ ] Prepare composite widget for integers
   * [ ] Convinient factory method